anishidra76/anishidra76/README.md

 # 💫 About Me:
 Hello!
-I'm Anis Hidra, a highly skilled Full-Stack Developer passionate about engineering robust, scalable, and modern web applications from conception to deployment.
+I'm Anis Hidra, a highly skilled Full-Stack Web Developer passionate about engineering robust, scalable, and modern web applications from conception to deployment.
 Bridging the gap between intuitive user interface (UI/UX) design and high-performance backend architecture.
 I specialize in crafting seamless digital experiences tailored to business goals.
 With strong expertise in frontend frameworks, backend systems, and database optimization, I focus on delivering clean, secure, and maintainable code that drives results and enhances user engagement.<br><br>

 ## 🌐 Socials: